-To compare the results obtained here with those by methods previously appeared in the literature, we found it very useful the database DOMINE constructed by Raghavachari et al. (2007), compiling a set of 20513 predicted domain-domain interactions from experimental sources as well as from existing computational methods.
+To compare the results obtained here with those by methods that previously appeared in the literature, we found it very useful that the database DOMINE constructed by Raghavachari et al. (2008), compiling a set of 20513 predicted domain-domain interactions from experimental sources as well as from existing computational methods.
 Among the experimental sources, they used the iPfam database, which contains domain interactions observed in PDB entries (Berman et al., 2000), and the 3did database, which contains domain interactions among the proteins with known high resolution structure (Stein et al., 2005).
-Other domain interactions included in the DOMINE database are from 8 computational methods using different approaches to uncover underlying domain interactions in the experimental data of protein-protein interactions.
+Other domain interactions included in the DOMINE database are from eight computational methods using different approaches to uncover underlying domain interactions in the experimental data of protein-protein interactions.
 Some of the methods also use other genomic features along with the assignment of domains to proteins.
 For example, Lee et al. (2006) use domaindomain interactions predicted using Maximum Likelihood method from protein-protein interaction data in multiple organisms and use a Bayesian data integration scheme to combine these data with gene ontology and domain fusion information.

-Since all computational methods reported in DOMINE use Pfam-A (Finn et al., 2006) domain definitions, in order to make a comparison we created a dataset of positive and negative interactions as described in the Materials section while using domain assignments according to Pfam-A definitions.
-We used 2642 positive and 3123 negative protein interactions in this experiment and run our Belief Propagation algorithm to extract the results of domain interactions corresponding to the minimum value of the Bethe free energy, as described in the Methods.
+Since all computational methods reported in DOMINE use Pfam-A (Finn et al., 2006) domain definitions, in order to make a comparison we created a dataset of positive and negative interactions as described in the Section 3 while using domain assignments according to Pfam-A definitions.
+We used 2642 positive and 3123 negative protein interactions in this experiment and run our BP algorithm to extract the results of domain interactions corresponding to the minimum value of the Bethe free energy, as described in the Section 2.

-We compared these results to those by other computational methods in DOMINE and also to the experimental gold standard set of domain interactions, which is the union of interactions from Table 1.
-Comparison of Percentage overlap of BP with experimental gold standard interactions with respect to other computational methods in the DOMINE database iPfam and 3did databases.
-It is important to mention here that comparisons in DOMINE are made only for positive domain interactions while in our method we also predict non-interactions as well.
+We compared these results to those by other computational methods in DOMINE and also to the experimental gold standard set of domain interactions, which is the union of interactions from iPfam

+Table 1.
+Comparison of percentage overlap of BP with experimental gold standard interactions with respect to other computational methods in the DOMINE database

+ME RDCP P-value Fusion NetOpt RDFF PP BP 52.9 12.9 9.6 11.9 10.9 4.8 1.1 14.6 to 3did databases.
+It is important to mention here that comparisons in DOMINE are made only for positive domain interactions, while in our method we also predict non-interactions as well.
 It is also worth noting that the various methods are not predicting the same set of interactions.
-For each of the given 20513 domain pairs in the DOMINE database, our method has three kind of predictions, i.e, the pair is predicted either positive or negative or we do not have any predictions because that particular pair was not in our dataset (as it is the case with all other methods).
+For each of the given 20513 domain pairs in the DOMINE database, our method has three kind of predictions, i.e. the pair is predicted either positive or negative or we do not have any predictions because that particular pair was not in our dataset (as it is the case with all other methods).
 For those domain pairs where we have a prediction and there is a prediction in the gold standard (ipfam+ 3did) as well, we find 133 matching predictions out of 198 total cases.